Jammy2211/PyAutoCTI/docs/installation/conda.rst

 Numba (https://numba.pydata.org)  is an optional library which makes **PyAutoCTI** run a lot faster, which we strongly recommend users have installed.

-You can install numba (versions above 0.56.4 are not supported) via the following command:
+You can install numba via the following command:

 .. code-block:: bash

-    pip install numba==0.56.4
+    pip install numba

 Some users have experienced difficulties installing numba, which is why it is an optional library.
 If your installation is not successful, you can use **PyAutoCTI** without it installed for now, to familiarize yourself